nplab/hwassist/README.md

 ## Background

-FreeBSD allows an user to enable or disable transmission checksum offloading (`TXCSUM`) or (`TXCSUM6`) and transmission segmentation offloading (`TSO` or `TSO6`) on an network interface.
+FreeBSD allows a user to enable or disable transmission checksum offloading (`TXCSUM`) or (`TXCSUM6`) and transmission segmentation offloading (`TSO` or `TSO6`) on a network interface.
 For example, enabling `TXCSUM` with `ifconfig` on interface em0:

 ```